$0 Northern Territory Adoption Quick-Start Checklist

 After the Card Is Issued

 Once your Ochre Card is issued, keep the card number and expiry date in a safe place.
-You will need to provide the card number to Territory Families as part of your application documentation.
+You will need to provide the card number to DCF as part of your application documentation.
 If your card expires during the adoption process (which could happen if the process extends beyond five years), you will need to renew it.

 The Ochre Card covers the NT specifically.
 If you previously held a Working with Children Check from another state, that card is not transferable — you will need to apply for the NT-specific clearance.